Molecular Dynamics, Enhanced Sampling, and Collective Variables

 A practical bridge from molecular dynamics to enhanced sampling, metadynamics, collective variables, and recent ML approaches for rare molecular events.

-Note: This post continues the statistical mechanics thread from Ensembles, Thermostats, and Barostats for ML Researchers and From Jarzynski's Equality to Diffusion Models.
-The motivation comes from two recent projects: TPS-DPS, which learns path-sampling bias forces without collective variables, and BioEmu-CV, which learns collective variables for enhanced sampling from a biomolecular foundation model.
+Note: This post continues the statistical mechanics thread from Ensembles, Thermostats, and Barostats and From Jarzynski's Equality to Diffusion Models.
+The motivation comes partly from two recent projects from our group: TPS-DPS, which learns path-sampling bias forces without collective variables, and BioEmu-CV, which learns collective variables for enhanced sampling from a biomolecular foundation model.

 Introduction